 Copper prices have always fluctuated, yet it is extremely difficult to forecast when and in which direction those price moves will occur.
 One can offset the risk of adverse price fluctuations through hedging.

-The typical participants of a hedge strategy include the producers of the commodity and the companies that need to purchase the commodity sometime in the future.
+The typical participants of a hedge strategy include the producers of the commodity, and the companies that needs to purchase that commodity sometime in the future.

 The physical product to be hedged, on which a derivatives product is based.